file-format/Products/content/en/email/php/phpmailer/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Add Multiple Attachment to Email</h2>
 <p>It is often required to share multiple files among your team members or with the customers.
-The PHPMailer is a very powerful library that gives software developers the capability to send emails with multiple attachments.
-It uses a very simple form that accepts a file upload and emails it.
+The PHPMailer is a powerful library that gives software developers the capability to send emails with multiple attachments.
+It uses a simple form that accepts a file upload and emails it.
 On the other hand, it is a little more complex form that allows uploading multiple files at once and sends all of them as attachments to an email.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}